cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-10-PebbleDash.md

 ```

-The data parameter is the feedback from the command execution :
+The "data=" parameter is the feedback from the command execution :

 ```
 00000000  02 00 00 00 1c 00 00 00 43 00 3a 00 5c 00 55 00  |........C.:.\.U.|